Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via endoscopy

 \subsection{The correspondence}

 We state the local Langlands correspondence for pure inner twist $(G, \varrho, z)$ of $G^*$.
-In Case O1, it is established by Arthur \cite{Art13} when $G$ is quasi-split, and by Ishimoto \cite[Theorem 3.15]{Ish24} when $G$ is not quasi-split.
-In Case U it is established by Mok~\cite[Theorem 2.5.1, Theorem 3.2.1]{Mok15} when $G$ is quasi-split, and by Kaletha, Minguez, Shin and White \cite[Theorem 1.6.1]{KMSW} when $G$ is not quasi-split.
+In Case O1, it is established by Arthur \cite{Art13} when $G$ is quasisplit, and by Ishimoto \cite[Theorem 3.15]{Ish24} when $G$ is not quasisplit.
+In Case U it is established by Mok~\cite[Theorem 2.5.1, Theorem 3.2.1]{Mok15} when $G$ is quasisplit, and by Kaletha, Minguez, Shin and White \cite[Theorem 1.6.1]{KMSW} when $G$ is not quasisplit.
 In Case U, more properties of this correspondence are established in \cite{C-Z21a}.

 In Case O2, only a weak version of the local Langlands correspondence is established.
-This is due to the intrinsic nature of the endoscopy method, because when $G^*$ is regarded as a twisted endoscopic group of $\GL(N(G))$, $\phi$ can only be recovered by $\phi^\GL$ up to $\bx O(N(G), \bb C)$-conjugation \cite[Theorem 8.1]{GGP12}.
-When $G$ is quasi-split, the weak LLC is established by Arthur \cite{Art13} (see also \cite[Theorem 3.6]{A-G17}), and when $G$ is not quasi-split, it is established by Chen and Zou~\cite[Theorem~A.1]{C-Z21}.
+This is due to the intrinsic nature of the endoscopy method, because when $G^*$ is regarded as a twisted endoscopic group of $\GL_{N(G)}$, $\phi$ can only be recovered from $\phi^\GL$ up to $\bx O_{N(G)}(\bb C)$-conjugation \cite[Theorem 8.1]{GGP12}.
+When $G$ is quasisplit, the weak LLC is established by Arthur \cite{Art13} (see also \cite[Theorem 3.6]{A-G17}), and when $G$ is not quasisplit, it is established by Chen and Zou~\cite[Theorem~A.1]{C-Z21}.

-To state the weak version in Case O2, for each pure inner twist $(G, \varrho_{b_0}, z_{b_0})$ of $G^*$, we introduce an equivalence relation $\sim_\varsigma$ on $\Pi(G)$.
-Note that there exists an outer automorphism $\varsigma$ of $G^*$ which preserves $\mfk m$: in fact $\varsigma$ can be realized as an element of the corresponding orthogonal group of determinant $-1$; see~\cite[p.
+To state the weak version in Case O2, for each pure inner twist $(G=G^*_{b_0}, \varrho_{b_0}, z_{b_0})$ of $G^*$, we introduce an equivalence relation $\sim_\varsigma$ on $\Pi(G)$.
+Note that there exists an outer automorphism $\varsigma$ of $G^*$ which preserves $\mfk w$: in fact $\varsigma$ can be realized as an element of the corresponding orthogonal group of determinant $-1$; see~\cite[p.
 847]{Tai19}.
 Via $\varrho_{b_0}$, the element $\varsigma$ acts by a rational outer automorphism on $G$; see~\cite[Lemma 9.1.1]{Art13}.
-For each $\pi\in \Pi(G)$, its conjugate $\pi$ is defined by $\pi^\varsigma(h)=\pi(h^\varsigma)$, and the equivalence relation $\sim_\varsigma$ is defined by
+For each $\pi\in \Pi(G)$, its $\varsigma$-conjugate $\pi^\varsigma$ is defined by $\pi^\varsigma(h)=\pi(h^\varsigma)$, and the equivalence relation $\sim_\varsigma$ is defined by